artyom-256/arduino-meteo-sensor-2/README.md

 The set up is based on Arduino Nano soldered into a breadboard, although it is possible to replace it with Uno and avoid soldring.
 The project is based on ELEGOO tutorials: https://www.elegoo.com/pages/arduino-kits-support-files

-WARNING: If you use a non-original Arduino Nano based on CH340/CH341 USB chip, you need to dowload drivers from http://www.wch.cn/download/CH341SER_EXE.html, otherwise Arduino studio does not recongnize the board.

 ![Image](image.jpg)

 ### Equipment